Hamamelis × intermedia 'Arnold Promise'

 witch hazel 'Arnold Promise'

-'Arnold Promise' is a large deciduous shrub of open habit with broadly ovate leaves which turn reddish or yellow in autumn, and fragrant bright yellow flowers to 3cm in width, in late winter
+A large deciduous shrub of open habit with broadly ovate leaves which turn reddish or yellow in autumn, and fragrant bright yellow flowers to 3cm in width, in late winter

 Ultimate height2.5–4 metres